 YouTube TV is an excellent choice to stream live TV.
 It has ample channel availability that fits the needs of most users.

-However, it is on the high-end of the cost spectrum.
-You may be able to find something cheaper without sacrificing what you want.
+However, it is on the high end of the cost spectrum.
+You might be able to find something cheaper without sacrificing what you want.

 Read our review of YouTube TV to see the full channel lineup and learn more about its features.

-Sling TV shines in two areas, including affordability and flexibility.
+Sling TV shines in two areas – affordability and flexibility.
 The live streaming service is as close to an à la carte plan that’s available in the space.

 What to Know About Sling

 Orange is for sports fans, and Blue is for people who want news, entertainment, and lifestyle content.
-You can combine the two for $55 a month to get all the available channels.
+Combining the two for $55 a month gets you all the available channels.

-You can also move between packages, which is what we do during college football season.
-We do the combined offering in the fall, then go back down to Orange the rest of the year.
+You can move between packages, which is what we do during college football season.
+We do the combined offering in the fall, then return to Orange for the rest of the year.

 Lots of add-ons: Sling lets you further customize your viewing experience by offering 11 add-on packages.
-All of the plans are an additional $6 per month, but the Sports add-on is $11.
+Each one costs an additional $6 per month, but the Sports add-on is $11.

 If you choose four or more add-ons, they reduce the cost to $21.
 This is known as the Total TV deal.